puppetlabs/puppet-docs/source/pe/3.7/console_rake_api.markdown

 ### `node:addclassparam[name,class,param,value]`

-Add a classparam to a node.
+Add a classparam to the node group to which the node is pinned.
 If the parameter already exists its value is overwritten.

 **Parameters:**